 Excellent beam quality and pointing stability are also key parameters for ensuring consistent and accurate analysis.

 UniKLasers design and manufacture single frequency continuous wave laser sources with unrivalled wavelength stability, narrow linewidths and long coherence lengths over a range of wavelengths within a small footprint.
-We currently offer single frequency lasers in the red and green areas of the visible spectrum with our Solo 640 Series and Duetto 532 Series respectively, along with our infrared Solo 1064 Series and ultraviolet Duetto 349 Series.
+We currently offer single frequency lasers in the red area of the visible spectrum with our Solo 640 Series, along with our ultraviolet 349 NX Laser.

 Watch our Application Webinar for more information on Lasers for Flow Cytometry.